3 Ways You Can Recover Like An Olympian!

 Then, post-workout, do a more focused muscle massage.
 If you find any muscle knots, apply 10 seconds of firm, constant, focused strokes, for three sets.
 You want to apply enough pressure to get a “good hurt” or a 5-7 on a scale from 1-10.

 Hydration is a crucial part of your recovery plan.
 Surprise!
 75% of muscle tissue is composed of water.
 It’s not hard to imagine why hydration is important to muscle health (and happiness).

 Countless metabolic processes use water too.
 When your muscles need the energy to repair or protein to build new muscle fibers, they depend on these water-based metabolic processes.

 Simply said, without enough water, you simply won’t be able to repair and build muscle effectively.
-And before you go reaching for electrolyte drinks, read this article.
 Water and a quick, nutrient-dense snack, might be a better option to replace electrolytes.

 Get Enough Zzz’s